DanialArab/Pandas/README.md

 <a name="1"></a>
-## 1. Pandas Series
+## Pandas Series

-**Points:**
+Pandas is all about analyzing data.
+And a major part of the analysis that we do in Pandas can be phrased as, **"Where this is the case, show me that"** (Reuven Lerner).

+<a name="2"></a>
+### Series Fundamentals

-* If I don't specify index when creating a pandas series, then the series index will be the default, integers starting from 0
++ If I don't specify an index when creating a pandas series, then the series index will be the default, integers starting from 0

-* Given the flexibility and power pandas gives me, I can assign a list, NumPy array, or pandas series as an index.
++ Given the flexibility and power pandas gives me, I can assign a list, NumPy array, or pandas series as an index.
 However, the data structure you pass must be of the same length as the series.
 If it isn’t, you’ll get a ValueError exception.

-* I can set, or even change, the index even after the series has already been created using s.index = ...
++ I can set, or even change, the index even after the series has already been created using s.index = ...

 * **sort_values() method**: